pyrmont/testament/api.md

 - `:expr` either `true` or `false`;
 - `:equal` the value specified in the assertion;
+- `:matches` the structure of the value in the assertion;
 - `:thrown` either `true` or `false`; and
 - `:thrown-message` the error specified in the assertion.